Zone of possible agreement: Relationship with BATNA

 Each party must understand their BATNA, which is the best alternative they have if no agreement is reached.
 A strong BATNA strengthens a negotiator's position, as they can walk away if the proposed deal falls outside their acceptable range (Fisher & Ury, 2011).

 2. Factors influencing ZOPA

 a.
 Information and research

 Negotiators must assess the other party's needs, constraints, and objectives to determine if a ZOPA exists.
 This requires thorough research and strategic questioning (Shell, 2006).

 b.
 Power dynamics and leverage

 The side with a stronger BATNA has greater leverage, allowing them to push negotiations in their favor.
 Understanding this dynamic helps negotiators position themselves effectively (Malhotra & Bazerman, 2007).

 c.
 Emotional and psychological aspects

 Cognitive biases, risk tolerance, and emotional intelligence impact how negotiators perceive and use ZOPA.
 Recognizing these psychological factors helps negotiators make rational decisions (Goleman, 1995).

 3. Determining ZOPA in negotiations

 To determine ZOPA, negotiators must openly explore each other's interests and priorities.
 This process should start early and be adjusted as more information is revealed (Thompson, 2014).

-Strategies to broaden ZOPA

-If ZOPA is too narrow or nonexistent, negotiators can expand it by: